gmongaras/GAN_TextGen/README.md

 # Requirements

 This project was created using `python 3.9.12` but other versions should work too.
+You can download python [here](https://www.python.org/downloads/).
+- Note that the latest version of python may not work with the project as the latest version may not support PyTorch.

 Below are the package requirements for this project
 ```